 \section{Discussion}

-A tree-rank prior distribution is introduced to induce both near-connectivity and high sparsity on the network Granger causal network of a vector autoregression model, propose a fast algorithm for calculating the posterior distribution of the model parameters and also establish posterior consistency of their estimates.
+We introduce a tree-rank prior distribution to induce both near-full connectivity and high sparsity in the Granger causal network of a VAR model.
+We propose a fast algorithm for calculating the posterior distribution of the model parameters and establish posterior consistency of these estimates.

 There are several interesting extensions to pursue in future work.
-The focus of this paper was one connected but highly sparse Granger causal network; nevertheless, there may be networks with relatively low tree-rank, but containing several small dense sub-networks.
-To accommodate this structure, we can adopt the approach in \cite{Basu2019} and consider a more flexible ``low tree-rank plus sparse'' structure.
-On the theory front, we establish the consistency of parameter estimates; it is of interest to quantify the convergence rate, even though characterizing the tree-covering probability presents an significant technical challenge.
-Finally, considering a union of spanning trees has potential uses in cluster analysis, a topic worth exploring.
+The focus of this paper was a single connected, but highly sparse Granger causal network.
+However, there might be networks with relatively low tree-rank, which contain several small, dense sub-networks.
+To accommodate this structure, we could adopt the approach from \cite{Basu2019} and consider a more flexible ``low tree-rank plus sparse" structure.
+In addition, it will be of great interest to link the estimated Granger causal networks from fMRI to behavior traits and disease status.
+Considering that the proposed method has estimated surprisingly reliable networks from a relatively less reproducible imaging modality-fMRI \citep{zuo2019reliability}, we expect to get reliable and reproducible results in such analyses.
+On the theoretical front, we have established the consistency of parameter estimates.
+It would be interesting to quantify the convergence rate, although characterizing the tree-covering probability poses a significant technical challenge.